Simone Biles wins every gold medal at U.S. Championships

 No falls over two days at nationals.
 Just three floor exercise passes that went out of bounds (because of Biles’ otherworldly tumbling power), plus small errors on uneven bars and balance beam Sunday.
 Biles won her first national title on uneven bars, the only event on which she did not earn a medal in Rio or at any world championships.

+Before Biles, the Landis were known for coaching Madison Kocian to uneven bars silver in Rio.
+Laurent Landi recognized perhaps the biggest obstacle in Biles’ comeback is not among her competition or any apparatus, but between the ears.

+“To handle the pressure, to handle the media, to handle everybody, all the expectation, that’s mentally draining,” he said.

-She has repeated this spring and summer that she feels like a better gymnast than in Rio.
-Biles is on a five-year win streak with the only end in sight being her planned retirement after the Tokyo Olympics.
+Biles has repeated this spring and summer that she feels like a better gymnast than in Rio.
+The Texan is on a five-year win streak with the only end in sight being her planned retirement after the Tokyo Olympics.

 Biles is a shoo-in for October’s world championships team.
 The five-woman squad will be named after an October selection camp.